nunet/device-management-service/types/README.md

 }
 ```

-- `MachineConfig`: This defines the configuration parameters of the machine to be used while creating a new Firecracker VM.
+- `types.MachineConfig`: This defines the configuration parameters of the machine to be used while creating a new Firecracker VM.

 ```
 type MachineConfig struct {